Masakatsu Nishikawa (serial killer): Prosecution

 Over the next few months, Nishikawa was investigated for his involvement in the murders, eventually resulting in all three prefectures charging him with their respective crimes.
 Since there were no clear provisions about having a single destination to try a suspect in a large-scale investigation, authorities took the unusual measure of charging him before the Osaka District Court, where the caseload was relatively light compared to others.

 Nishikawa was soon after indicted by the other district courts and appointed a lawyer in each of them.
 However, it was determined that he would be incapable of paying the legal fees, and therefore, three public defenders from the Osaka Bar Association were assigned as his defense counsel.
 At this time, Nishikawa had begun denying all other crimes besides the attempted murder in Osaka, which would likely result in a lengthy and complicated trial.
-The Osaka District Public Prosecutor's Office thusly decided to send prosecutors to look into each and every case, and after reaching an agreement with all involved parties, it was officially decided that the case would be consolidated before the Osaka District Court on May 12, 1992.
+The Osaka District Public Prosecutor's Office thus decided to send prosecutors to look into each and every case, and after reaching an agreement with all involved parties, it was officially decided that the case would be consolidated before the Osaka District Court on May 12, 1992.

 Nishikawa was detained in Matsue Prison to await trial, but in April of that year, he attempted to commit suicide by repeatedly banging his head against the wall.
 He was then transferred to the Osaka Detention House, where he slashed his neck and arms with a razor on June 29.
 His attorneys claimed the reason for his self-harming was the strict surveillance and heightened anxiety due to his upcoming trial, while prosecutors argued that it was due to his frustration about the evidence mounting against him.